TGM-HIT/typst-diploma-thesis/src/lib.typ

 ///   about the thesis' topic.
 /// - authors (array): The thesis authors.
 Each array entry is a `dict` of the form
 ///   `(name: ..., class: ..., subtitle: ...)` stating their name, class, and the title of their
 ///   part of the whole thesis project.
+The names must be regular strings, for the PDF metadata.
 /// - supervisor-label (content, string, auto): The term with which to label the supervisor name;
 ///   if not given or `auto`, this defaults to a language-dependent text.
 In German, this text is
 ///   gendered and can be overridden with this parameter.